 The conditions were perfect for preserving dinosaur bones as fossils.
 Over 50 kinds of dinosaurs have been found here on what now looks like a lunar, sometimes desolate, landscape.

 Seeing it for yourself is surreal experience, and one you won’t find anywhere else in the world.
-Here are some of the fascinating stops along the trail:
+Here are some of the fascinating stops along the dinosaur trail in Alberta: